Welcome...

 That's right!

-That's because without concentration, you CAN'T do anything else.
+Without the ability to concentrate, you CAN'T do anything else.

 You can’t read a book, listen to a lecture, or stick with a task.